mahovo/rsystrade/misc/notebooks/Volatility-targeting.md

 - This shows precisely what we would expect: The contribution of
   $\mathbf{D}$ is exactly the standard deviation of the individual signal, when all signals are generated from the same distribution.
-- So multiplying the combined signal by the signal multiplication multiplier,
+- So multiplying the combined signal by the signal diversification multiplier,
   $$\frac{1}{\sqrt{\mathbf{w}^T \mathbf{H} \mathbf{w}}}$$ is equivalent
   to multiplying the combined signal by